 - Almond Flour: You may use Almond Flour instead of all-purpose flour to make grain-free cookies.
 You will be astonished by knowing that the almond flour bakes up just like wheat flour, especially in recipes like brownies or cookies.
 Moreover, even after baking the taste of cookies are just like almonds.
 It doesn’t seem like bad taste, huh?
-The almond flour cookies don’t give the soft mouthfeel as it comes in grain-based flours cookies.
+The almond flour cookies don’t give a soft mouthfeel as it comes in grain-based flours cookies.
 They are quite easy to cut in different shapes so that you will love them.
 The only thing missing in the almond flour-based cookies is a sandy crumb, usually found in good cut-out cookies.

 - Tapioca Starch: Combine the same quantity of tapioca starch with finely ground almond flour to end up with your cookie dough.
 Tapioca starch adds a buttery taste to your cookies, so you do not need to add a drop of butter to your gain-free cookies.

 - The Sugar: Flour and Starch cannot go well without sugar as they are tasteless without sweetness.
 Generally, you may find two types of sugar in the market: dry sugar and liquid sugar.
 Dry sugar works best with cookies.

 - Butter or Coconut Oil: As almond flour contains high fat, we only need a quarter cup of coconut oil or butter.

 - Eggs: An egg helps to mix all the ingredients and gives flavor and subtle richness to your cookies.

 - Vanilla Extract: It includes vanilla flavor in your cookies.
 It goes very well with the almond flavor.

 - Water: Despite gluten, you can add a little room-temperature water to bind all the ingredients into the dough finely.

 - Baking Powder: Too much and too little baking powder in your dough may spoil your all game.
 So, add right amount of baking soda so that the cookies can puff and bake properly.
 The hardness or softness of the cookies completely depends on the amount of baking soda that you add in your dough.